-- 1 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - Open the system.
-See "Opening the System" on page 66.
-2 - Remove the cooling shroud.
-See "Removing the Cooling Shroud" on 3 page 68. - 4 Locate the memory module sockets.
-See Figure 6-1. - 5 Press the ejectors on the memory module socket down and out, as shown in Figure 3-12, to allow the memory module to be inserted into the socket. - 6 Handle each memory module only on either card edge, making sure not to touch the middle of the memory module.
+- 1 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 2 Open the system.
+See "Opening the System" on page 83. - 3 Remove the cooling shroud.
+See "Removing the Cooling Shroud" on page 86. - 4 Locate the memory module sockets.
+See Figure 6-1. - 5 Press the ejectors on the memory module socket down and out, as shown in Figure 3-16, to allow the memory module to be inserted into the socket. - Handle each memory module only on either card edge, making sure not to touch the middle of the memory module.

-Figure 3-12.
-Installing and Removing a Memory Module
+Figure 3-16.
+Removing and Installing a Memory Module

-1 memory module 2 memory module socket ejectors (2)
+1 memory module

+2 memory module socket ejectors (2)
-- 3 alignment key - Align the memory module's edge connector with the alignment key of the 7 memory module socket, and insert the memory module in the socket.

-NOTE: The memory module socket has an alignment key that allows you to install the memory module in the socket in only one way.

-8 Press down on the memory module with your thumbs to lock the memory module into the socket.

-When the memory module is properly seated in the socket, the ejectors on the memory module socket align with the ejectors on the other sockets that have memory modules installed.

-- 9 Repeat step 5 through step 8 of this procedure to install the remaining memory modules.
-See Table 3-2. - Replace the cooling shroud.
-See "Installing the Cooling Shroud" on 10 page 69. - Close the system.
-See "Closing the System" on page 67.
-11
+- 3 alignment key - 7 Align the memory module's edge connector with the alignment key of the memory module socket, and insert the memory module in the socket. - NOTE: The memory module socket has an alignment key that allows you to install the memory module in the socket in only one way. - 8 Press down on the memory module with your thumbs to lock the memory module into the socket. - When the memory module is properly seated in the socket, the ejectors on the memory module socket align with the ejectors on the other sockets that have memory modules installed. - 9 Repeat step 5 through step 8 of this procedure to install the remaining memory modules.
+See Table 3-2. - 10 Replace the cooling shroud.
+See "Installing the Cooling Shroud" on page 87. - 11 Close the system.
+See "Closing the System" on page 85.

-12 Start up the system, press <F2> to enter the System Setup program, and check the System Memory settings on the main System Setup screen.

-The system should have already changed the value to reflect the newly installed memory.

-- 13 If the value is incorrect, one or more of the memory modules may not be installed properly.
-Repeat step 2 through step 12 of this procedure, checking to ensure that the memory modules are firmly seated in their sockets. - 14 Run the system memory test in the system diagnostics.
-See "Running the Embedded System Diagnostics" on page 148.
+- 12 Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals. - 13 Start up the system, press <F2> to enter the System Setup program, and check the System Memory settings on the main System Setup screen.
+The system should have already changed the value to reflect the newly installed memory. - 14 If the value is incorrect, one or more of the memory modules may not be installed properly.
+Repeat step 2 through step 13 of this procedure, checking to ensure that the memory modules are firmly seated in their sockets. - 15 Run the system memory test in the system diagnostics.
+See "Running the Embedded System Diagnostics" on page 178.